 While we can’t prescribe a strict rule for training durations, we do know two important things: employees are eager for opportunities to learn, and by making learning more accessible and convenient, we can foster a more supportive environment.

 To create a culture of continuous learning in your organization, start by carefully identifying your learning topics.
-Then, design your courses with the tips we’ve mentioned in mind.
+Then design your courses with the tips we’ve mentioned in mind.
 Remember human limitations when it comes to learning retention and attention!
-Then, consider which delivery method is the best fit for your employees.
+Finally, think about which delivery methods will best suit your employees’ needs.

-An online learning management system (LMS) is a great tool to set up continuous training for your employees.
-They include tools to easily create courses on a variety of topics and skills that you can share through a central location.
-In turn, it gives your employees access to a course catalog where they can take courses at any time and from any mobile device!
+An online learning management system (LMS) is a great tool for setting up continuous training for your employees.
+Think about which delivery methods will best suit their needs.
+In turn, it gives your employees access to a course catalog, where they can take courses at any time and from any mobile device.
 Everything they need to brush up on existing skills or learn something new will be at their fingertips.

 Easy LMS can help you make training the ideal length!

 Easy LMS tracks the progress of your participants so they can leave when their attention wanes and continue later.
-You can also create exams and Quizzes to provide them with exercises to refresh and practice what they learned in their Courses or in-person training sessions.
+You can also create exams to provide them with exercises to refresh and practice what they learned in their courses or in-person training sessions.

-The Academy is the ideal solution for providing your employees with continuous opportunities for learning new things and refreshing old material.
-The Academy includes group creation that can be based on topic or job role.
-Then, you can structure your short Courses into a learning path to give your participants guidance on what to learn first.
-Participants can access everything in their Academy with just one invitation and set of login credentials.
+Academy is the ideal solution for providing your employees with continuous opportunities to learn new things and refresh old material.
+The academy includes group creation that can be based on a topic or a job role.
+Then, you can structure your short courses into a learning path to give your participants guidance on what to learn first.
+Participants can access everything in their academy with just one invitation and a set of login credentials.